Solanakim/Solanakim/README.md

 <p>
 Hello there!

-I am a Junior Full Stack Developer using C#, Asp.net and Asp.net Core.
+I am a Full Stack Developer using React, C#, Asp.net and Asp.net Core.
 From South Korea, working in Finland.

 I like taking photos with my film Camera!
 Check out my Instagram page. 📷